o3de/o3de.org/content/docs/userguide/cloud-canvas-custom-resources.md

+description: ' Use common resources in &cloud; project, deployment, and resource group &CFN; template files similar to library functions in &ALYlong;. '
+slug: cloud-canvas-custom-resources
+title: Custom Resources
+---
 # Custom Resources<a name="cloud-canvas-custom-resources"></a>

 Cloud Canvas provides a number of [AWS CloudFormation custom resources](https://docs.aws.amazon.com/AWSCloudFormation/latest/UserGuide/template-custom-resources.html) that can be used in the AWS CloudFormation template files for the project, deployment, and resource group\.
 These custom resources are implemented by the Lambda function code found in the `dev\{game}\AWS\project-code` directory and the `ProjectResourceHandler` resource defined in the `dev\{game}\AWS\project-template.json` file\.
 Rather than static entities, these resources act more like library functions\.
 Each custom resource has input and output properties\.